bretmorin/html-journey-notes/README.md

         - https://grid.malven.co/
         - https://css-tricks.com/snippets/css/complete-guide-grid/
         - https://learncssgrid.com/#grid-container
+    - Most devs use CSS Grid in conjunction with Flexbox, opting for Grid when they have multiple grid items that need to be responsive, and opting for Flexbox when they have a single row or column by design
         - The only downside to using CSS Grid is it doesn't have the same browser compatability as Flexbox, though it's still good
     - Just like Flexbox, we have a grid container, and grid items, as opposed to flex container and items
         - We also want to activate it within our container with
             ```